Skip to content

 General Rounds of Invitations: These draws invite top-ranking candidates across all three Express Entry programs—Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP), and Canadian Experience Class (CEC)—without targeting specific groups.

 Category-Based Rounds: These draws target candidates with specific skills or attributes that align with Canada’s economic needs.
 The Minister of Immigration defines categories annually, with the following categories identified: Healthcare, STEM, Trades, Transport, and French-language proficiency.
-Although these six categories remain eligible for Category- based section, IRCC has said they will prioritise Healthcare, Trades, and French-language proficiency for 2025.
+Although these six categories remain eligible for the Category-based section, IRCC has said they will prioritize Healthcare, Trades, and French-language proficiency for 2025.

 Each type of draw helps Canada meet its immigration and labour market priorities efficiently.

-Canada’s Express Entry system continues to evolve in 2025, with draw patterns becoming increasingly unpredictable.
-Immigration, Refugees and Citizenship Canada (IRCC) has shifted toward more category-based draws this year, making it harder to anticipate exact dates.
+Canada’s Express Entry system is continuing to evolve in 2025, with draw patterns becoming more unpredictable.
+This year, Immigration, Refugees and Citizenship Canada (IRCC) has moved towards more category-based draws, which makes it difficult to predict exact dates.
+However, our weekly reports offer approximate dates.
+Be sure to read our weekly Express Entry draw forecast and analysis for more insights. and analysis.

-What Can We Expect in Future Express Entry Draws?
+What Can We Expect in the Next Express Entry Draws?

-How Many Invitations to Apply Will Be Issued in 2025?
+How Many Invitations to Apply Will Be Issued before the end of 2025?

-Although it is still very early days, based on the Immigration levels plan, we expect around 90,000 to 110,000 ITAs to be issued this year.
-This is in line with the number of ITAs issued in 2024.
+Based on the last year Immigration levels plan, we expected around 90,000 to 110,000 ITAs to be issued during 2025, which was in line with the number of ITAs issued in 2024.

 Advertisement